briansimiyuj/doctor-appointment-app/README.md

         b.
 Create a button to submit the notes
           i.
 Attach handleSubmit as an onClick event handler

+      5. Retrieve pendingFollowUp, confirmFollowUpScheduling and cancelFollowUpScheduling from Schedule Follow Up Hook
+      6. Create a Follow Up Modal component and mount it on the Add Notes Modal component if pendingFollowUp is true and pass pendingFollowUp, confirmFollowUpScheduling and cancelFollowUpScheduling as props

   ### Add Notes Context

     Add Notes Context will be used to manage the state of adding clinical notes to completed appointments and provide form data to the Add Notes Modal component.